Editor’s Note: This is an updated version of a story that originally ran on September 22, 2022.

 Best advice: If you’re carrying balances on your credit cards – which typically have high variable interest rates – consider transferring them to a zero-rate balance transfer card that locks in a zero rate for between 12 and 21 months.

 “That insulates you from [future] rate hikes, and it gives you a clear runway to pay off your debt once and for all,” McBride said.
 “Less debt and more savings will enable you to better weather rising interest rates, and is especially valuable if the economy sours.”

 Just be sure to find out what, if any, fees you will have to pay (e.g., a balance transfer fee or annual fee), and what the penalties will be if you make a late payment or miss a payment during the zero-rate period.
 The best strategy is always to pay off as much of your existing balance as possible – on time every month – before the zero-rate period ends.
 Otherwise, any remaining balance will be subject to a new interest rate that could be higher than you had before if rates continue to rise.

 If you don’t transfer to a zero-rate balance card, another option might be to get a relatively low fixed-rate personal loan.
 Currently rates on such loans range from 3% to 36%, with the average at 11.27%, according to Bankrate.com.
 But the best rate you can get would depend on things like your income, credit score and debt-to-income ratio.
 Bankrate’s advice: To get the best deal, ask a few lenders for quotes before filling out a loan application.

 Home loans: Lock in fixed rates now

-Mortgage rates have been rising over the past year, jumping more than two percentage points since January.
+Mortgage rates have been rising over the past year, jumping more than three percentage points.